Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane

-\paragraph{The geometric intersection graph in the homology cover} Now we describe the geometric intersection graph within the homology cover that we will use.
+\paragraph*{The geometric intersection graph in the homology cover} Now we describe the geometric intersection graph within the homology cover that we will use.
 We will call this graph $\overline G$.
-More specifically, we will describe how to formulate the set of objects in the homology cover which is used as the vertex set for this graph.
-Afterwards, we will also give a simplified test for when two such objects intersect.
+The vertices of a geometric intersection graph correspond to geometric objects, so in our case we define a set of objects $\overline{\cC}$ in the homology cover based on the given planar objects $\cC$.

-As mentioned, we started with the set $\cC$ of $n$ objects within the plane, and we will construct a set of $2n$ objects called $\overline{\cC}$.
-We assume that each object $c\in\cC$ has an associated \defn{canonical point} $x_c$.
+For each object $c\in\cC$, fix a \defn{canonical point} $x_c$.